 Prior experience in amateur community or high school theatre.
 As part of their applications, students are required in the personal statements to discuss their theatrical experience and explain what they hope to contribute to the program.
+This class is intended for current 10th, 11th, and 12th graders.
+Younger students might be interested in Introduction to Creative Writing or Introduction to Digital Filmmaking.

 “Each workshop for each of the three elements was incredibly enriching.” – Anoushka J. | New York, New York